AdiUser/SVG-Practise/README.md

 `var svg = SVG('id');`

-This will make `svg` an SVG object with which you can draw and manipulate shapes,text and much more.
+This will make `svg` an SVG object with which you can draw and manipulate shapes, text and much more.

 ### Creating a Polygon